-Battling a bacterial threatJanuary 2nd, 2013 in Medical research
+Battling a bacterial threatJanuary 2, 2013 by Alvin Powell in Medicine & Health / Medical research

 In 2002, a new kind of bacterial infection was detected in the United States.
 It was caused by a common bug, Staphylococcus aureus, but with a troubling new twist.
 It was resistant to the drug that typically offered the last line of treatment, when other remedies failed.